-- The location is a sustainable site for development, as defined elsewhere within this Plan and the NPPF. - There is an up-to-date and demonstrable need for the development to come forward in advance of other allocated sites elsewhere within the Plan Area, including need defined within other policies of this Plan. - The development respects the rural character of Kirdford and is not out of keeping by way of scale, design or layout. - The benefits of developing the site outweigh the disbenefits; and - It accords with the full suite of policies elsewhere within the development plan.
+- The location is a sustainable site for development, as defined elsewhere within this Plan and the National Planning Policy Framework. - There is an up-to-date and demonstrable need for the development to come forward in advance of other allocated sites elsewhere within the Plan Area, including need defined within other policies of this Plan. - The development respects the rural character of Kirdford and is not out of keeping by way of scale, design or layout. - The benefits of developing the site outweigh the disbenefits; and - It accords with the full suite of policies elsewhere within the development plan.

-This policy incorporates key principles of the NPPF, including paragraphs 28 and 80.
+This policy incorporates key principles of the National Planning Policy Framework, including paragraphs 83-84 and 134.
 This policy will underpin the approach that Kirdford Parish Council, CDC and SDNP will adopt for the determination of planning applications for new development in the Kirdford Neighbourhood Plan Area.
 It is justified by the need to ensure that new development is sympathetic in terms of village scale, character and design and development density.
-Following 20 years of rapid growth there have been only two significant housing planning applications outside the SPA in Kirdford in the last eight years.
+Following more than 20 years of rapid growth there have been only two significant housing planning applications outside the Settlement Plan Area in Kirdford in the last eight years.
 Both were refused as being inappropriate for reasons of location, scale, design, layout and mix of housing type.
-This Plan seeks to guide future development in a positive way and on a sustainable phased basis.
+The 2014 Plan did so, and now this Plan Review seeks to guide future development in a positive way and on a sustainable phased basis.
 Regard should be paid to the Kirdford Village Design Statement which describes design aspirations for the Parish.